Started By

 I know I sound like a dinosaur.
 Maybe I am.

-The new college football is for lake of a better word sterile.
+The new college football is for lack of a better word sterile.
 It's clear that business considerations have driven every single decision, most of them worse for the fans.
 Every single player, coach, AD, it's all so transactional.
 It's hard to be emotionally invested into something so clearly "business"

 We've lost real conferences, tons of rivalry games, meaingnful recruiting.